Khalid Latif (imam)

-Khalid Latif (born October 18, 1982) is the Executive Director and Chaplain (Imam) for the Islamic Center at New York University (NYU).
+Khalid Latif (born October 18, 1982) is the current Director and Co-founder of the Islamic Center of New York City (ICNYC).
+He previously held the position of Executive Director and Chaplain (Imam) of the Islamic Center at New York University (NYU).

 Chaplaincy

 NYPD

 In 2007, Mayor Michael Bloomberg nominated Latif to become the youngest chaplain in history of the New York City Police Department when he was 24 years old.
 Latif has developed skills as a spokesperson for co-existence, mutual understanding, and productive relationships between cultures, communities, and religions.

 NYU

 In 2005, Latif was appointed the first Muslim chaplain at NYU.
 In 2006, Latif was appointed the first Muslim chaplain at Princeton University.
 In 2007, Latif’s position was fully institutionalized at New York University, and so he committed himself to that institution and the building of a Muslim life institution.
+After almost 20 year of service to the NYU community, Imam Latif decided to step down as director and assume his new position as Director at ICNYC.

 ICNYC

 Imam Khalid Latif left the Islamic Center of New York University (ICNYU) on August 15, 2025.
 He left after 20 years to focus on leading the newly established Islamic Center of New York City.
 A "Farewelcome Celebration" was held at Webster Hall to mark both the farewell to ICNYU and his new beginning.

 Islamic Center of New York City (ICNYC), is newly opened as of September of 2025.
 ICNYC is a brand-new development in West Village.
 It is located at the intersection of 6th Ave and Washington Pl, it is a two story commercial unit offering over 16,000 square feet of usable space.